Exploring gravitational impulse via quantum Boltzmann equation: Gravitational impulse of two massive objects using QBE

 Here, we explicitly calculate the gravitational forward scattering of two massive particles and show how a finite width of the particle world tubes gives rise to an uncertainty in momentum in each vertices.
 For this reason, we replace the $\delta^4(x-x(\tau))$ functions in the interaction Hamiltonian of Eq.~\eqref{Hint1} with the smeared delta function \cite{Breuer:2002pc},

 which has a Gaussian distribution with width $\sigma_\chi$.
 The same happens for the $\delta^4(x'-x'(\tau'))$ with variance, $\sigma_\varphi$.
 To clarify the role of wave packets, we have calculated physical quantities such as current and energy-momentum tensor in Appendix~\ref{appendix:currentandstress}.
-Substituting Eq.\eqref{Hint1} into Eq.\eqref{QBEkmu0} and taking integration over $x$ and $x'$ leads to
+Substituting Eq.\eqref{Hint2-2} into the forward scattering term of Eq.\eqref{QBEkmu0} with considering the smeared delta function, and then taking integration over $x$ and $x'$ leads to

 We see that the finite widths $\sigma_\chi$ and $\sigma_\varphi$ of the current world tubes yield effective ultraviolet cutoffs in \eqref{Deltak1} and imply that the particle's momenta are not precisely defined.
 The spreading of the wave packet leads to uncertainty in the momentum of the scattered particles.
 This uncertainty arises because the spread of the wave packet limits our ability to precisely determine the momentum of the scattered particles.